LucasBaizer/Neurosphere-Diameter-Detector/src/main/java/web/content/ModifyingData.md

 * Off-center detections.
 * Detections which are either bigger or smaller than their organoid.

-Luckily, be can efficiently fix all of these problems.
+Luckily, we can efficiently fix all of these problems.

 ### Creating Detections
 If an organoid is not detected, you can easily create a new detection to do so.